 Nearly 20% of the population has a disability.
 Despite this, mainstream research often does not explicitly address the methodological and practical issues that can act as barriers to disabled people’s participation in social research.
-In this book, Aidley and Fearon provide a concise, practical introduction to making it easier for everyone to take part in your research.
+In this book, Aidley and Fearon provide a concise, practical introduction to making it easier for everyone to take part in research.

 Requiring no prior knowledge about accessible research methods, the book:

-• Covers the research process from design, to collecting data, to dissemination and publication;
+• covers the research process from design, to collecting data, to dissemination and publication;

 “By holding access to participation and challenging discrimination central to all social research, Aidley and Fearon’s book is an essential guide to improve the ethics and quality of knowledge production.”
 Harriet Clarke, University of Birmingham